Nikhithanand12/PAYHERE/README.md

-# SHOPHERE
+# PAYHERE
-A Ecommerce WebApp that is fully responsive with cart features
+A Ecommerce WebApp that is fully responsive with stripe payment